“The quality of your communication is the quality of your life.” – Tony Robbins.

 How often do you find projects faltering and stalling because everybody assumes the ball is in someone else’s court?

-As a leader, you need to keep projects on your radar – but driving them forward day-to-day isn’t necessarily your job.
+As a project leader, you need to keep projects on your radar – but driving them forward day-to-day isn’t necessarily your job.

 So, if you ever find yourself stepping in to see how things are going with a particular project, you may benefit from assigning a point person instead.

 This is a two-way street; one, it empowers people within your team to take extra responsibility.
 With clear deliverables, this can result in boosts to employee engagement and confidence, as well as an improved sense of clarity and direction.
-The end result?
-Productivity, and projects moving along nicely to completion without constant chases and check ups!

 But it also helps with communication, since it empowers people within your teams to be the ‘authority’ on particular projects.
 This means that, where there’s confusion, issues or questions, they can be resolved quickly and effectively without slowing things down unnecessarily.